 - In 2007, Mexico used 17,000 metric tons of asbestos.

 - Mexico imports asbestos from Brazil and Russia.
-Until the countries banned it, Mexico also got a lot of asbestos from Canada and South Africa.
+Until the countries banned it, Mexico also received much of its asbestos from Canada and South Africa.

-- Mexico, China, and India use more asbestos than any other developing countries.
+- Mexico, China, and India use more asbestos than any other developing country.

 A History of Asbestos Use in Mexico